HOW IT WORKS

 *When finished registering, you’ll receive an email confirmation.
 PRINT/SAVE YOUR ORDER in case your email confirmation does not go through.

-FLEECE LENGTH: #1 Pelts on animals preferred, (3/8” to 1” wool).
+FLEECE LENGTH: #1 pelts - (3/8” to 1” wool).

 GENERAL: No muzzles, drenching, cold water baths, ice wraps, blanketing, patch shearing, coloring, or fitting permitted, (including legs).
 Lambs may not be tied in the pen.

-3. HEALTH CERTIFICATES - Sheep originating from outside Wisconsin must be accompanied by a current certificate of veterinary inspection for interstate movement, to be submitted at check-in.
-Sheep showing any symptoms of contagious or infectious disease will not be permitted to be unloaded or exhibited.
-All sheep entries must be identified with official, individual scrapie identification.
+3. HEALTH CERTIFICATES & INSPECTION - All sheep will be inspected prior to unloading.
+Sheep originating from outside Wisconsin must be accompanied by a current certificate of veterinary inspection for interstate movement, to be submitted at check-in.
+Sheep showing any symptoms of contagious or infectious disease (sore mouth, ringworm, foot rot, pink eye, wool or club lamb fungus) will not be permitted to be unloaded or penned.
+All sheep entries must be identified with official, individual scrapie eartag ID.

-7. IDENTIFICATION - All lambs entered must have birth dates recorded upon arrival.
+5. IDENTIFICATION - All lambs entered must have birth dates recorded upon arrival.
 Only lambs born in year of event are eligible.
-All sheep entries must comply with USDA scrapie regulations and programs and must be identified with official, individual scrapie identification.
+Official scrapie/premise ID required.

-8. ALL PENS ASSIGNED - Pens assigned by Carcass Competition Coordinator.
+6. ALL PENS ASSIGNED - Pens assigned by Carcass Competition Coordinator.
 Plan accordingly, no tack pens available.
 Pen cards will be provided.

-9. FEEDING/CARE - Feeding and care of lambs until they leave the grounds for harvesting is solely the responsibility of the exhibitor.
+7. FEEDING/CARE - Feeding and care of lambs until they leave the grounds for harvesting is solely the responsibility of the exhibitor.
 Bedding (shavings) provided.

-12. CONTEST RESULTS
+10. CONTEST RESULTS

 CARCASS PEN PLACING – Will be based on the average carcass placing of each carcass within a pen.
 Carcass pen placing ties will be broken by the average carcass index of lambs in the pen.

+11. AWARDS - A traveling trophy for the 1st place pen will be awarded at the next Annual Meeting of the Wisconsin Sheep Breeders Cooperative.
 Monetary premiums will be paid on both live and carcass pens.
 If the 1st place carcass pen is also the 1st place live pen, an additional premium will be awarded.

-14. RIGHT TO USE DATA - The WSBC reserves the right to record, photograph or otherwise utilize and/or share data and information from any and all Pen of 3 Carcass Competition entries for programming, publications or presentations.
+12. RIGHT TO USE DATA - The Wisconsin Sheep Breeders Cooperative reserves the right to record, photograph or otherwise utilize and/or share data and information from any and all Pen of 3 Carcass Competition entries.

-16. LIABILITY - All Festival regulations shall apply.
+14. LIABILITY - All Festival regulations shall apply.

-17. QUESTIONS - Carcass Competition Coordinator: Lisa Paskey 608-669-3996, email: email@example.com.
+15. QUESTIONS - Carcass Competition Coordinator: Lisa Paskey 608-669-3996, email: email@example.com.